Ahmad-Faqehi/Terraform-Bulding-K8S/README.md

 ```

 ## Accessing Your Cluster
-* You can access your cluster by accessing the master node throw <b>ssh</b>, you can get the public IP from terrform outputs. below is example of ssh command:
+* You can access your cluster by accessing the master node throw <b>ssh</b>, you can get the public IP of master node from terrform outputs.
+Below is example of ssh command:
 ``` shell
 ssh -i <Your_Key_Piar> ubuntu@<MasterNode_Public_IP>
 ```